-•
+INCORRECT CORRECT

-(a) descri be described
+(a) describe described

 (b) within among

-(c) the a
+(c) the а

 (d) much many

 (e) is are

 (f) as SO

 (g) their its

 (h) in to

-9. Objective : To re-order sense groups into a sentence. syntactically correct and complete ;

-Marking: 1 mark for each correct answer 4 marks

-(a) Juggling between course options and academic performance

-(b) (c) (d) often takes a toll on youngsters Peers can often aid you in makin Students are more prone to lister As peers typically know where you you want to head next ning to their peers

-10. Objective : the headlines and change the gram- answer.
-To use grammatically

-Making: 1 mark for each correct answer 3

-(a) would seek a ban

-(b) shot dead

-(c) would probe : had a role

-11. Objective : To test the correct use of verb for ms in reported speech

-Marking: 1 mark for each correct answer.
-4

-(a) life was rather tough and he desp perately needed a job

-(b) that they had a vacancy in their Officer office for the post of an Accounts }

-(c) said that he had five years expecounts Officer rience in a reputed firm as an Ac- -

-(d) if he would like to go abroad
+9. Objective : To re-order sense groups into a syntactically correct an complete sentence. d Marking : 1 mark for each correct answer 4 marks 5 (a) Juggling between course options and academic performance often takes a toll on youngsters (b) Peers can often aid you in making a final decision (c) (d) Students are more prone to listening to their peers As peers typically know where you are coming from and where you want to head next 10.
+Objective : To use the given vocabulary from the headlines and change th grammatical form to produce the answer.
+To use grammatica nominalization (1) and tenses (3) Making : 1 mark for each correct answer 3 3 (a) would seek a ban (b) shot dead (c) would probe : had a role 11.
+Objective : To test the correct use of verb forms in reported speech Marking : 1 mark for each correct answer.
+4 (a) life was rather tough and he desperately needed a job (b) that they had a vacancy in their office for the post of an Accounts Office er (c) said that he had five years experience in a reputed firm as an Account Officer ts (d) if he would like to go abroad

-SECTION-D: LITERATURE
+SECTION-D : LITERATURE